Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 Check social media to see if the name is still available.

 That would be a buzz kill if you went through all the hassle of purchasing a new domain, only to find out that the name is taken on Instagram, Facebook, and TikTok.
 If your dream name is taken, don’t fret!
-Some imbecile with 0 followers took my handle on Instagram.
+Someone with 0 followers took my handle on Instagram.
 So instead of sending a passive aggressive message, I decided to add a dot to my name, and it all worked out.
+I think @Global.Viewpoint is easier to read than @Globalviewpoint, anyway.

 Make the travel blog URL easy to remember